Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

             INPUT_ALFRESCO_METADATA_BATCH_EVENT_CHANNEL: sjms-batch:metadata.event?completionTimeout=1000&completionSize=10&aggregationStrategy=#eventAggregator&?consumerCount=20
 ```

-### Using HTTP Basic Auth to access Elasticsearch
+### Using HTTP Basic Authentication to access Elasticsearch

-When using Elasticsearch server with HTTP Basic Auth protocol, additional configuration should be added to **Alfresco Repository**.
+When using the Elasticsearch server with the HTTP Basic Authentication protocol you must add your Elasticsearch credentials to the `alfresco-global.properties` configuration file.

-Elasticsearch credentials are required to be added to `alfresco-global.properties` configuration file.
-We're using default Elasticsearch user `elastic` with `bob123` password.

 ```bash
 elasticsearch.user=elastic
 elasticsearch.password=bob123
 ```

-Additionally, for every "live-indexing" service from **Alfresco Elasticsearch Connector** the same credentials need to be configured.
-Use Java the following global properties:
+Additionally, for every "live-indexing" service from the Elasticsearch Connector the same credentials must be configured.
+Use Java and the following global properties:

 ```bash
 SPRING_ELASTICSEARCH_REST_USERNAME=elastic
 SPRING_ELASTICSEARCH_REST_PASSWORD=bob123
 ```

-This environment variables can be passed as command line arguments when running the Spring Boot application locally or they can be added to `environment` service section when using Docker Compose.

-Above sample is connecting to an **Elasticsearch server** configured according the following values:
+The environment variables can be passed as a command line argument when running the Spring Boot application locally or they can be added to the `environment` service section when using Docker Compose.
+The example above connects to an Elasticsearch server configured with the following values:

 ```docker
 elasticsearch: